 DigiPen Institute of Technology welcomes students from different countries and cultures.
 Because of language and educational differences, we do require some additional information from international applicants to ensure students are qualified for admission and to ensure a smooth application process.
 We also ask that international applicants complete the application process as early as possible to guarantee timely evaluation for their application and to allow time to process documents required by U.S. Citizenship and Immigration Services (USCIS).
 We recommend applying by no later than the application deadline of July 1, 2022 to give yourself adequate time to have these documents processed.

 International applicants should read through the information on this page to prepare the necessary documents and materials for their admissions application.

-These items, along with the other application materials, should be prepared and mailed to DigiPen well in advance.
-Scanned images, photocopies, or faxes are not replacements for original application materials and will not be accepted.
+These items, along with the other application materials, should be prepared and submitted to DigiPen well in advance in order to allow enough time for application processing and, if accepted, the visa application process.

 Applicants must report their entire academic history from freshman year of high school, or equivalent, and onward.
 Official transcripts from all secondary and post-secondary institutions must also be submitted.
 Required academic records vary by country, so applicants are strongly encouraged to contact Admissions staff to determine which documents you need to submit.